 Wasps, as it turns out, come in two varieties: social and solitary.
 Social wasps have nests, and these are usually the types of wasps that people are trying to get rid of, either because the wasp population has become pestiferous (i.e., noticeable and stingy), or because the wasp nest is too close for comfort.

-Solitary wasps, on the other hand, are no less intimidating than their social cousins but are indeed much more docile than social wasps.
+Solitary wasps, on the other hand, are no less intimidating than their social cousins but are indeed much more docile.
 The fact is solitary wasps have no territory to defend because they often lay their eggs inside of their prey, thus relieving themselves of the burden of building a nest and then defending it.
 Solitary and other docile species of wasps are good for you because they reduce the populations of many creatures deemed to be pests by humans.
 Below we will help you identify which kind of wasps you’re dealing with and show you how to get rid of wasps.

 Because a wasp’s stinger is not barbed like a honey bee’s stinger, the wasp can repeatedly sting its victim.
 A simple and effective wasp sting treatment is to wash the sting with soap and water, take an antihistamine, and apply ice to the sting.
 If you are allergic to insect bites of any kind, it is recommended that you seek medical attention immediately, unless you enjoy choking to death.